DataDog/hiring-engineers/answers.md

 1) Created a metric monitor to check the value of my_metric
     <img src="http://tmp.gdwb.de/SC22.png" />

-    Additional you can see the notification for initial creation of monitor ....
+    Additional you can see the notification for initial creation of the monitor ....
     <img src="http://tmp.gdwb.de/SC23.png" />

-    ...and for the alarm (or more correct for the warning as it looks like I'm not getting an alarm:
+    ...and for the alarm (or more correct for the warning as it looks like I'm not getting an alarm):
     <img src="http://tmp.gdwb.de/SC21.png" />

 2) `Bonus Question:`